During Anaphase II Sister Chromatids Separate

 Q: How does anaphase II contribute to genetic variation?

 A: Although sister chromatids are initially identical copies, crossing over during meiosis I introduces genetic variation.
-The separation of these non-identical sister chromatids during anaphase II further contributes to the shuffling of genetic material, resulting in unique combinations of genes in the resulting haploid daughter cells.
+But the separation of these non-identical sister chromatids during anaphase II further contributes to the shuffling of genetic material, resulting in unique combinations of genes in the resulting haploid daughter cells.
 Combined with independent assortment, this leads to immense genetic diversity.

 Conclusion: The Critical Role of Anaphase II in Meiosis